input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_delegation.md

 levels, and as long as they all refer to the same chain of parameters in the hierarchy they are all valid.

-* The Document referenced by [`template`](../metadata.md#template)
+* The Document referenced by [`ref`](../metadata.md#ref)
   * MUST contain [`parameters`](../metadata.md#parameters) metadata; AND
   * MUST match the referencing documents [`parameters`](../metadata.md#parameters) value.

 ## Payload

-The Representative's profile data for a specific contest.
-Its structure is defined by the referenced template document.

-In the case of Revoking a nomination the payload is `nil`.
+  A minimal payload indicating the intended status of the delegation.
+  'active' creates or affirms the delegation.
+  'revoked' withdraws the delegation.

+This document has no payload.
+It must be encoded as a [CBOR][RFC8949] `null (0xf6)`.

 ## Signers

 The following User roles may sign documents of this type:

-* Representative
+* Registered

 New versions of this document may be published by: